rbmcmann/WeatherApp/README.md

 ## Usage

 ### Home Screen
-- **Title Bar**: The title bar includes the app name on the left, along with settings and login buttons on the right.
+- Title Bar: The title bar includes the app name on the left, along with settings and login buttons on the right.
 The window control buttons (minimize, maximize, close) are on the far right.
-- **Body**: The home screen displays a welcome message and instructions to log in and fetch weather information.
+- Body: The home screen displays a welcome message and instructions to log in and fetch weather information.
 Once logged in, users can enter a city name and retrieve weather data by clicking the "Get Weather" button.

 ### Settings Screen
 - The settings screen allows the user to enter and update the weather API URL and key.